ecilasun/tinysys/software/README.md

 ./buildrisctoolchain.sh
 ```

+Please see the last section for risc-v compiler toolchain on Windows.

 # Build riscvtool

 For this purpose, you may first want to open the 'software' directory in Visual Studio Code so that the root path is now /tinysys/software.
 Before you can build the riscvtool itself, use the ctrl+shift+b shortcut in Visual Studio Code and select 'configure'.
 After this initial step you can use the same shortcut and select 'build'.
 Alternatively, you can use the following command sequences:
 ```
-# To configure (required only once:
+# To configure (required only once):
 python waf --out='build/release' configure

 # To build after code changes: